 - Dr. Patrick’s hired a young scientist, Vannote.
 His experimental leaf packs had become a popular sight in local streams.

-- The scientists continue to ask fundamental question, working as a team.
+- The scientists continue to ask a fundamental question, working as a team.
 They remain determined to make a difference in a world where clean water is not taken for granted.